lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-This struct, in essence, stores the view matrix, which can be modified by the different methods that it provides to change its position,
+This struct, in essence, stores the view matrix, which can be modified by the different functions that it provides to change its position,
 to apply rotation or to displace around the scene.
 It uses the zmath library to calculate up and forward vectors to displace.

 This struct will be now part of the `Camera` struct: